-You are encouraged to read this Disclosure Statement in its entirety, including Article VIII hereof entitled "Risk Factors," and the Plan before submitting your Ballot to vote on the Plan.
+You are encouraged to read this Disclosure Statement (including Article IX hereof entitled "Risk Factors") and the Plan in their entirety before submitting your Ballot to vote on the Plan.

 The Bankruptcy Court's approval of this Disclosure Statement does not constitute a guarantee by the Bankruptcy Court of the accuracy or completeness of the information contained herein or an endorsement by the Bankruptcy Court of the merits of the Plan.